Facets Behavior Extensions In Oracle ATG Web Commerce Endeca

 But what if the client does not want these facets and refinements to be hidden?
 He wants to save all possible filtering criteria from the starting point when the user got to the listing page.
 Please see the following table:

-The client also wants the system to display a message if a combination of refinements returns 0 results that goes as following: “No results found.
-Please try to adjust filtering criteria”.
+The client also wants the system to display a message if a combination of refinements returns zero results that reads as follows: “No results found.
+Please try to adjust filtering criteria.”

 Let’s suppose there is a website that sells books and magazines.
 Suppose the user goes on the listing page for the first time.
 Search filters and user segments are empty but navigation filters hold a filter for the selection “Category: Books”.
 After the user applies some refinement (e.g. by the author J-P. Desmoulins), navigation filters change to the following: “books_dimval_id+Desmoulins_dimval_id”.
 We want to obtain the original navigation panel before the author J-P. Desmoulins was selected.
 In order to obtain it from the map, we need to form the right key of the guidedNavigationSnapshots map.
 Since navigation filters array is filled by the NavigationStateBuilder in the order of refinement selection, we need to remove the last filter from the array and create a key from these filters and segments.
 Using this key, we obtain the guided navigation panel we need.
 The only remaining thing to do is to populate the refinement links on the retrieved navigation panel using the NavigationState object for the current request.
 The RefinementBuilder can help solve this problem.

 Let’s suppose we have the following case.
-User selects Religion refinement and sees “No results found.
-Please try to adjust filtering criteria” message.
+The user selects religion refinement and sees, “No results found.
+Please try to adjust the filtering criteria” message.
 Then he can remove this refinement and see the results.
 After that, if the user goes on the listing page under Magazines category, he will only see facets related to magazines and not books, because the guidedNavigationSnapshots map will not contain the key for the selection “Category: Magazines”.